Quick Answer

 Frequently Asked Questions

 Meem Sakinah rules determine how to pronounce silent Meem (مْ) when followed by different letters.
-There are three main rules: Idgham Shafawī (merging with ب), Ikhfā Shafawī (concealment with other letters), and Izhar Shafawī (clear pronunciation with و م).
-These rules ensure proper articulation and beautiful recitation.
+The three rules are: Idgham Shafawī (with م), Ikhfā Shafawī (with ب), and Izhar Shafawī (with all other letters).
+These rules ensure proper articulation and clear recitation.

 Meem Sakinah has three main rules, which is simpler than Noon Sakinah's four rules.
 The rules are: Idgham Shafawī (only with ب), Ikhfā Shafawī (with all other letters), and Izhar Shafawī (with و م).
 This makes Meem Sakinah rules easier to learn and apply.